 Do you REALLY listen to others?
 We’re not always listening as well as we could.
-Learn how to be a good listener to your kids, friends, family and colleagues.
+Learn the importance of listening, and exactly how to be a good listener to others.

 Don’t you hate it when you’re having a conversation and the other person has already responded before you’ve finished your sentence?
 Or when you’re talking to someone and she interrupts to say something completely unrelated?